Megadeth, Lamb of God to perform at Walmart AMP

 ROGERS, Ark.
-(KNWA) — Megadeth and Lamb of God, co-headling a tour across North America, will stop in Rogers at the Walmart AMP on Tuesday, July 14.
+(KFTA) — Megadeth and Lamb of God, co-headling a tour across North America, will stop in Rogers at the Walmart AMP on Tuesday, July 14.

 Trivium and In Flames will also perform in what’s being billed as “the must-see heavy music package of the year.”